assiist-team/memories/docs/ui-improvements/memory-processing-notification-ui-companion.md

 Map `memory_processing_status.state` to copy for that **specific memory**:

-- `queued`:
+- `scheduled`:
-  - “Queued for processing…”
+  - “Processing scheduled…”
 - `processing`:
   - Default: “Processing in background…”
   - Optional refinement (if `metadata` exposes a phase):